jamesmawm/golang-user-microservice/README.md

     docker-compose up -d

-Again, the ping with this URL should return a valid JSON response.
+Again, the ping check with this URL should return a valid JSON response.

     http://localhost:80/api/ping